Skip to navigation Skip to content

 Restoration of payment on return to Australia

-If a customer or child remains outside Australia after their payment has stopped for a portability related reason, continuation of payment on return to Australia may be possible.
+If a customer or child remains outside Australia after their payment has stopped for a portability related reason, continuation of payment on their return to Australia may be possible.
 Generally, their payment can be restored automatically or manually if they return to Australia within 13 weeks of their payment stopping.

 Notification of intended departure and return

 The Department of Home Affairs generally advises when a customer or child leaves or returns to Australia.
-The Centrelink system uses the information to assesses the portability of payments and concession cards.
+The Centrelink system uses the information to assess the portability of payments and concession cards.
 The assessment will happen regardless of whether the customer has told Services Australia their travel details.
-Note: do not cancel Department of Home Affairs datalink activities.

 • the new dates are logical